TomasGarciaDev/CV/README.md

 ## Tomas Garcia
 I am a curious, self-motivated, eager learner, Junior Full-Stack developer, and Musician.
 I trained as a coder at [Makers Academy](https://makers.tech/), Europe’s #1 Developer Bootcamp.
 I use my experience as a musician to feed my work as a Developer.
 Skills I consistently apply in teamwork settings.

-I started as a curious amateur coder but I quickly grew into an eager learner.
+I started as a curious amateur coder, but I quickly became an eager learner.
 This led me to win a Scholarship at [Makers](https://makers.tech/).
 These intensive 16 weeks of Full-Stack training help me grow into a competent and confident Junior Developer.

-One of my favourite parts of the tech industry is that it is a career of continuous growth.
-In this industry, my main goal is to expand my knowledge as a front-end, and Full-Stack Developer.
+One of my favorite parts of a tech career is that it is the continuous growth aspect of it.
+My main goal is to expand my knowledge as a front-end and Full-Stack Developer in this industry.

 ## Latest Projects